We start things off with a true story.

 Her friends were trying to bring her back to her senses: “He’s a shepherd.
 What will you do with him?”

 “Love”, was Petroula’s answer.

-From Sifis’ side, his parents were jumping down his throat: “Why are hankering after this barwoman?
+From Sifis’ side, his parents were jumping down his throat: “Why are you hankering after this barwoman?
 There are so many girls in our village, classy ones no less, not…”.
-But their sentence was always incomplete because there was danger in Sifis’ eyes.
+But their sentence was always left hanging in mid-air incomplete because there was danger in Sifis’ eyes.

 Petroula took her CDs with her and she went to the mountain.
 The honeymoon was pure bliss.
 The same went for the second month, and the third…A winter went by as if it was taken out from a Harlequin.
 Their bodies were getting their fill of love and afterwards Petroula would read him Erotokritos.